thegenemyers/FASTK/README.md

 Like the k-mer stream class, the set of all profiles is not **loaded** into memory, but rather only **opened** so that individual profiles for a sequence can be read in and uncompressed on demand.
-So <code>nparts</code> indicates how many hidden part files constitute the set of all profiles and <code>nfile</code> is an open file stream to each of the npart hidden .prof files containing the compressed profiles.
+So `nparts`> indicates how many hidden part files constitute the set of all profiles and `>nfile<` is an open file stream to each of the npart hidden .prof files containing the compressed profiles.
-On the otherhand, all the .pidx files are loaded into an array of <code>nreads+1</code> offsets into the hidden files pointed at by <code>index</code> where the small nparts element table <code>nbase</code> is used to resolve which part file a read is in.
+On the otherhand, all the .pidx files are loaded into an array of <code>nreads+1</code> offsets into the hidden files pointed at by `index` where the small nparts element table `nbase<` is used to resolve which part file a read is in.
 Specificaly, the reads whose compressed profile are found in part p, are those in [x,nbase[p]] where x is 0 if p = 0 and nbase[p-1] otherwise.
 For those reads whose compressed profile is in part p, the profile is at [y,index[i]) in the stream nfile[p] where y is 0 if i = x and index[i-1] otherwise.